Mregussek/MAREngine-docs/references/classes-graphics/vertex.rst

 | :ref:`maths::vec2<class_marmaths_vec2>` textureCoordinates   |
 +--------------------------------------------------------------+

-``textureCoordinates`` variable says how some texture can fit that vertex.
+``textureCoordinates`` variable says how a texture can fit into that vertex.

 .. _class_member_Vertex_shapeID: